 Jill’s career has included managing a legal practice spanning Colorado and Wyoming, successfully directing multimillion-dollar university fundraising campaigns, serving on the senior management team for the ACLU of Colorado and teaching as adjunct faculty at both the law school and community college levels.
-She now serves as the Foundation’s in-house legal counsel advising on trusts and estates matters, contract review, board governance, policy development, fund agreement review, gift determination and non-profit compliance.
+She now serves as the Foundation’s in-house legal counsel.
+Jill advises on trusts and estates matters, contract review, human resources, board governance, policy development, gift/fund agreement review, gift determination and tax law and non-profit compliance.
 Jill also assists leadership with strategic communications.

 Jill serves on the board of Community Shares of Colorado and previously served on the InnovAge Foundation board, NextFifty Initiative board of trustees, Crossroads Safehouse board of directors, and Laramie County Community College advisory board.
 She has been featured as a guest columnist and panelist on a variety of legal issues.

 A CPA who earned her masters of accountancy with an emphasis in tax, Terilyn leads the accounting team, ensuring system oversight and accurate and timely financial reports and tax returns.
 Prior to joining the Foundation, she worked for a CPA firm gaining experience with non-profit organizations and an affinity for them.

 Terilyn gives back to her community by serving as treasurer for her homeowners’ association board.
 She also has volunteered as a tutor in ESL and financial literacy.